Monday, December 2, 2024

 Enjoy!

-A Joke to Start the Week - "The Facts of Life"
+A Joke to Start the Week - "Half a Head of Lettuce"

 It's another Monday and time for another Joke to Start the Week.
 Today Mickey Greenblatt is back with another good one.